Generative-Program-Analysis/icse23-artifact-evaluation/README.md

 By the end of the benchmark, a LaTeX table will be printed on screen, containing the results to Table V in the paper.
 All reported numbers are based on the median of all repetitions.

+To fully reproduce Table V with all cores available, you may use the following command,

+    /icse23/icse23-artifact-evaluation/table5/compilation_test.py run

 ## 6. Try Your Own Programs